yoyosan/css-for-be-devs/readme.md

 # Modern CSS for Backend Developers

-## Episode 1: Piece by piece - Structure, Resets and Flexbox
+## Episode 1: Piece by Piece - Structure, Resets and Flexbox

 * Mentally visualize the structure in your head:
     * Oh, it looks like there's a background color.